 Not only is the traction better over tough terrains, but the self-cleaning ability of these tires are far better.

 One clear disadvantage of the BFG KM2 tires is that they wear surprisingly fast.

 Of course, that’s a common issue for most all-terrain tires, but it remains an issue nonetheless.

-So, which one to buy between the Goodyear MTR Kevlar vs. BFG KM2?
+So, which one to buy between the Goodyear MTR Kevlar and BFG KM2?
 It’s still a question that depends a lot on personal preference.